-The Robert Frost Charter School will publish an annual calendar of holidays and vacations during which the School will officially be closed.
-Full-time teachers will also receive a maximum of three (3) days of paid personal leave per year.
-Personal leave days must be used during the school year in which they are accrued.
+The Robert Frost Public Charter School will publish an annual calendar of holidays and vacations during which the School will officially be closed.

-Sick Leave
+Personal & Sick Leave

-Full-time salaried staff will receive five (5) sick days per school year, to be used in the year in which they are accrued.
-Part-time salaried employees will receive two (2) sick days per year.
+Full-time salaried staff will receive personal & sick days each school year, to be used in the year in which they are accrued.
+Part-time salaried employees will receive personal & sick days.
 For purposes of sick leave for part-time salaried employees, one day will equal the number of hours in that employee's regularly scheduled work day.